-- 4.1 Application for a license to conduct, maintain or operate a nursing facility shall be made in writing and submitted on forms provided by the licensing agency prior to the expiration date for license renewal or prior to the opening date for a new facility. - 4.2 A notarized listing of names and addresses of direct and indirect owners whether individual, partnership, or corporation, with percentages of ownership designated, shall be provided with the application for licensure and shall be updated annually.
-If a corporation, the list shall include all officers, directors and other persons or any subsidiary corporation owning stock.

-- 4.3 Application for changes in the owner, operator, or lessee of a nursing facility shall be made on forms provided by the licensing agency and shall contain but not be limited to information pertinent to the statutory purpose expressed in section 23-17-3 of Chapter 23-17 or to the considerations enumerated in section 5.6 herein.
-Twenty-five (25) copies of such applications are required to be provided. - 4.3.1 Each application filed pursuant the provisions of this section shall be accompanied by a non-returnable, non-refundable application fee, made payable to the Rhode Island General Treasurer, as follows: applicants shall submit a fee equal to two tenths of one percent (0.2%) of the projected annual facility net operating revenue contained in the application; provided, however, that the minimum fee shall be fifteen hundred dollars (\$1,500) and the maximum fee shall not exceed twenty thousand dollars (\$20,000).
+- 4.1 Application for a license to conduct, maintain or operate a nursing facility shall be made in writing and submitted on forms provided by the licensing agency prior to the expiration date for license renewal or prior to the opening date for a new nursing facility to begin admitting residents. - 4.2 A notarized listing of names and addresses of direct and indirect owners whether individual, partnership, or corporation, with percentages of ownership designated, shall be provided with the application for licensure and shall be updated annually.
+If a corporation, the list shall include all officers, directors and other persons or any subsidiary corporation owning stock. - 4.3 Application for changes in the owner, operator, or lessee of a nursing facility shall be made on forms provided by the licensing agency and shall contain but not be limited to information pertinent to the statutory purpose expressed in RIGL §23-17-3 [Reference 1] or to the considerations enumerated in §5.6 of these Regulations.
+Twenty-five (25) copies of such applications are required to be provided. - 4.3.1 Each application filed pursuant the provisions of §4.0 of these Regulations shall be accompanied by a non-returnable, non-refundable application fee, as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health.